Does Telemedicine Improve Patient Adherence?

 studies in patient medical adherence in telemedicine

-Telemedicine interventions are showing promise in improving patient medical adherence for those with mental health conditions.
+Telemedicine interventions have shown promise in improving adherence for mental health conditions.
 Recent studies have found that digital tools can improve medication adherence, from automated reminders to video calls with healthcare providers.
+One clinical trial involving 1,588 patients assessed patient medical adherence to medicine in mental health care and the impact of digital tools such as automated reminders and video consultations with providers.
+The study found a modest but statistically significant improvement in adherence, particularly for patients with depression.

 Hypertension Control: Bridging Gaps in Care

-In a second study, a team of researchers addressed the challenge of patient medical adherence for 100 patients unable to manage hypertension despite ongoing cardiologist intervention.
-The research focused on remote blood pressure monitoring, regular video visits with pharmacists, and the support of community health workers.
+A third study addressed the challenge of patient medical adherence for 100 patients unable to manage hypertension despite cardiologist intervention.
+The research focused on remote blood pressure monitoring, pharmacist-led video visits, and support from community health workers.

 Patient Medical Adherence in PAH Management

-A third study explored patient medical adherence that focused on patients with pulmonary arterial hypertension.
-The digital health program in the study used an app for health tracking, educational content, medication reminders, and health coaching.
+A third study explored patient medical adherence and patients with pulmonary arterial hypertension.
+This research used an app for health tracking, educational content, medication reminders, and health coaching.
 Researchers engaged 53 patients across five hospitals in Spain and evaluated the program’s impact on quality of life, clinical outcomes, and patient satisfaction.

-There were no significant improvement to quality of life or clinical outcomes.
+There were no significant improvements in quality of life or clinical outcomes.
 However, patient engagement with the digital tools was exceptionally high.
 It was found that 96% of patients logged health activities in the app.
-About half of the patients completed at least two levels of educational content.
-The majority of patients used the app consistently every month and reported steady communication with a health coach.
+About half completed at least two levels of educational content.
+Most patients used the app consistently every month and reported steady communication with a health coach.
 Moreover, 92% expressed satisfaction with the program and 95% expressed a willingness to recommend it to others with pulmonary arterial hypertension.

-For more weekly insights into new telemedicine research studies, scroll down now to subscribe to Tenovi’s Weekly Research Round-Up.
+For more weekly insights on emerging telemedicine research studies, scroll down now to subscribe to Tenovi’s Weekly Research Round-Up.
 If you are part of a chronic care management, telehealth, or RPM software and services company, explore Tenovi RPM solutions.
 Book your free demo and consultation with us today.

 Want to dig deeper?
 Get our FREE quick start guide to understanding RPM.